-Rather than participating in a collective independent effort to achieve, we need to seek out communities where we can navigate the treacherous waves of life together, as united tribes, not leaving those who can’t stand on their own to fend for themselves.
-Places where we can feel inspired to do things outside of our comfort zones because we knew we had the support and love of a group.
+Rather than participating in a collective independent effort to achieve, we need to seek out relationships and communities where we can navigate the treacherous waves of life together, as united tribes, not leaving those who can’t stand on their own to fend for themselves.
+People and places where we can feel inspired to do things outside of our comfort zones because we knew we had the support and love of a partner and/or group.

-Being part of a supportive community isn’t just a nice idea, rather it is essential for our success and optimal emotional health.
+Having accountability, support, and the love of a community isn’t just a nice idea, rather it is essential for our success and optimal emotional health.

-Because community allows us to feel like we belong, helps us heal, and reminds us that we are not alone and worthy of love.
+Because accountability and community allows us to feel like we belong, helps us heal, and reminds us that we are not alone and worthy of love.

 Stop trying to surf alone.